 By 1989, Stewart began the transition from go-karts to higher-horsepower, open-wheel machines.
 He raced three-quarter midgets before turning his attention to the USAC ranks in 1991.

 His first USAC championship came in 1994 thanks to five wins in 22 starts in the National Midget category.
 It was a prelude to Stewart’s historic “Triple Crown” triumph in 1995.

-That success led Stewart to earn a ride in the fledgling IndyCar Series.
-He made the most of it by winning the series championship in 1997, which sowed the seeds of Stewart’s current success in NASCAR.
+That success led Stewart to earn a ride in the IndyCar Series.
+He made the most of it by winning the series championship in 1997, which sowed the seeds of Stewart’s NASCAR success.
 A schedule of 22 NASCAR Xfinity Series races with Joe Gibbs Racing in 1998 prepared Stewart for his assault on the Cup ranks in 1999.

 Often overlooked in Stewart’s transition to a driver/owner in the elite NASCAR Cup Series was his long, successful history as a team owner in other racing series.